 Steve Tattum, Director of Reading, founder of the Tattum Reading Program, to replicate his methodology and scale his success with more students and schools in the Bay Area.

-The University of San Francisco School of Management to host the program on the USF campus and conduct research on the program’s effectiveness.
+The University of San Francisco School of Management to incubate the program on the USF campus and conduct research on the program’s effectiveness.

 Pascal and Virginie Rigo, lead founders and funders of LearnUp Centers.
-Their son lives with dyslexia and struggled for years to learn how to read until he participated in the Tattum Reading Program.
+Their son struggled for years to learn how to read until he met Steve Tattum.
 The Rigos saw the change in their son, and wanted others, especially kids in low-income communities, to overcome their reading struggles.

 We hire and train undergrads at the University of San Francisco to teach our reading program.
 All our tutors have been screened and hired personally by our reading director, Steve Tattum.